carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 tags: ["Online Workshops", "Africa"]
 ---

 The global COVID-19 pandemic did not leave South African Carpentry workshops unscathed.
-Under an ongoing national lockdown, tertiary institutions have are closed leaving students without access to internet and computer laboratories.
+Under an ongoing national lockdown, tertiary institutions are closed leaving students without access to internet and computer laboratories.
 The [General Household Survey](http://www.statssa.gov.za/publications/P0318/P03182018.pdf) of South Africa (2018) indicated that only 10.14% of South African households have access to internet at home.

  There is a silver lining, some universities have stepped up to bridge the digital divide and are offering access to laptops and mobile data for students to continue the academic year online (on loan or reduced prices).
 SADiLaR used this 'chopportunity' to host its’ first three day [Online Data Carpentry Workshop](https://sadilar.github.io/2020-05-05-SA-ONLINE/) from May 5-7.
-Six learners from South Africa and the United Kingdom attended the online workshop.
-The workshop covered the [R for Social Scientists](https://datacarpentry.org/r-socialsci/) curriculum.
+Six learners from South Africa and the United Kingdom attended the online workshop, which covered the [R for Social Scientists](https://datacarpentry.org/r-socialsci/) curriculum.

 The workshop was run by three experienced instructors who taught the lesson content (Spreadsheets, OpenRefine and R) and one instructor as technical coordinator (in charge of the Zoom room, keeping an eye on questions and sticky feedback after each session).
 In total seven supporting instructors assisted during breakout sessions and tasks/challenges over the three days.
 Instructors consulted the [online workshop recommendations](https://carpentries.org/online-workshop-recommendations/),